Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Experimental Result

-FlashAttention~\cite{flashattention} is widely used to accelerate LLM inference.
-We show that our method is also compatible with FlashAttention.
-Figure~\ref{fig:inter_FA} shows that our method achieves higher speedup compared with adopting FlashAttention.
-Integrating our method with FlashAttention further accelerates LLM inference by up to $1.31\times$, and solves the limited memory problem on GPUs like NVIDIA RTX 2080.
+We also show that our method is also compatible with FlashAttention~\cite{flashattention}, the most widely used LLM inference engine.
+Figure~\ref{fig:fa} shows that our method achieves higher speedup compared with adopting FlashAttention.
+Integrating our method with FlashAttention further accelerates LLM inference by up to $1.31\times$, and even enables LLM inference on GPUs with limited memory (\textit{e.g.,} NVIDIA RTX 2080).